NolanMelander/Discord-BossTimer/README.md

+### This bot is no longer supported.
+If you wish to update the boss schedules as they have probably changed in Black Desert Online since the last update of this Bot

 # DiscordBDOBossTimer

 A simple discord bot that sends a message to the channel when a boss is about to spawn.